10yard/dkafe/readme.md

 The romlist.csv contains information about the roms, which slot they should appear in and how they can be unlocked and launched in the frontend.
 See **How to use romlist.csv** below.

-The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

 ## Display Resolution

 The frontend is rendered at 224x256 pixels (as per the original Donkey Kong arcade machine) and then scaled to fit the monitors actual resolution.

-The command line argument `-view "Pixel Aspect (7:8)"` can be used to override MAME's default 4:3 aspect if you want perfect scaling.
+The command line argument `-view "Pixel Aspect (7:8)"` is used by default to override MAME's default 4:3 aspect.

 For Raspberry Pi,  it is recommended to use 640x480 resolution and adjust the x/y display scale using xrandr.
-The Pi install script can set this up for you.
+The Pi install script will set this up for you.
 Refer to **rpi4/rpi4_notes**.

 ### Frontend Settings

 Default settings can be changed in the settings.txt file.
-Some settings can also be changed in the frontend settings menu (available at the bottom of the game list or by pressing TAB).
+Some of these settings can be changed in the frontend settings menu (available at the bottom of the game list or by pressing TAB).

 `FULLSCREEN = 1`
 1 for fullscreen mode or 0 for windowed mode.